CorporateFounder/unitedStates_final/documentationEng/documentationEng.md

 1. Independent members, each time you mine a block you are given 400 digital dollars and 400 digital shares.
    Every time you vote for a law, the law gets as many votes as you have shares, but with some nuances.
    Imagine you voted YES for 2 laws and NO for 4 laws and you have 100 shares.
-Then the laws you voted YES will receive 100 votes, the same for NO. But it doesn't end there.
+Then the laws you voted YES will receive 50 votes, for NO 25 votes (details are described in VOTE_STOCK).
+But it doesn't end there.
    Next, we summarize the votes of all participants cast for a particular law.
    We separately sum YES and separately NO and subtract from YES - NO and the result should be greater than 1.
    This is the rating of the law, and if the rating is positive, and if factions also approved it, then the law